The Accountancy Licensing Library

 Initial License

-MILITARY BENEFIT: Iowa's Department of Commerce, Professional Licensing & Regulation Bureau may grant credit to Military Service Applicants for honorable military service education and/or training, to count toward fulling the education or experience requirement for CPA licensing.
-Such credit may not be applied to CPA Examination requirements.
+Military Benefit: Iowa's Department of Commerce, Professional Licensing & Regulation Bureau may grant credit to Military Service Applicants for honorable military service education and/or training, to count toward fulfilling the education or experience requirement for CPA licensing.
+Such credit may not be applied to Uniform CPA Exam requirements.
 Iowa also offers expedited licensure for spouses of Active Duty Military Service Members.

 Click Initial Licensure in the menu bar at the top of this page for additional information.